 Is Your Term Life Insurance Expiring?

-Term life insuranceterm life insurance is a great product to own.
+Term life insurance is a great product to own.
 It is cheap and easily understood.
 If you pay the premium set by the insurance carrier and you die, then the claim is paid.
 Easy enough right?
 The major problem with term life insurance is that it comes to an end.
 Term life insurance does expire depending on the length that you chose.

 The term life insurance lengths that you get to choose from are 10-30 years, and your age is a factor in this.
 For example, no insurance company would let a 70-year-old buy 30 years of term clearly for obvious reasons.
 This is common with all the insurance carriers.